 Warm Yourself With Vigorous Yoga Flows + Sun Salutations

-Additionally, you can counter the gray winter weather by cultivating lightness and humor in your relationships.
+You can counter the gray winter weather by cultivating lightness and humor in your home and within your relationships.
 Invite joy into your life by snuggling up for a funny movie or going out to a comedy show.
 Not only will these fun activities fight off the winter blues, they will also support you energetically and help establish warmth in your relationship.

 Revisit Your Longterm To-Do List

 Lastly, winter is a perfect month to set some goals.
 Taking time to ‘clean house’ and figure out what’s working and what’s not will improve your life ten-fold.
-Because you have more time to rest, you will be more likely to listen in to your inner guide and really make changes that will last!
+Because you have more time to rest, you’ll be more likely to listen to your inner guide and really make changes that will last!